MooseEagleShark/LoganTMeyerResume/journal.md

   Looks like Route53 isn't recognizing the s3 endpoint that has been created.
 I might try logging out and back in again?

+  Darn, looks like both the cloudfront domain name and ARN aren't valid targets?
+Not sure what the heck is going on here : (

 CloudFront Requirement for HTTPS:
   Knowing that cloudfront uses some neat tech of keeping website data cached at certain locations, this requirement seemed pretty intimidating initially.